You might have noticed that not all cannabis strains smell the same. Pine, berry, mint… There are more than a few distinctive fragrances in cannabis.

 The “Entourage Effect” is a term coined by S. Ben-Shabat and Raphael Mechoulam back in 1998, to represent the biological synergy of cannabinoids and other compounds like flavonoids and terpenes.
 (1)

-Simply put, when terpenes work with cannabinoids (a likely scenario when consuming a whole plant product), they form a synergy that creates stronger and better effects than both would achieve on their own.
+Simply put, when we ingest terpenes with cannabinoids (a likely scenario when consuming a whole-plant product), they form a synergistic relationship, playing off on each other’s strengths.

 This symbiosis between cannabinoids and terpenes is what gives cannabis its special powers, as it improves the absorption of cannabinoids, overcomes bacterial defense mechanisms and minimizes side effects.

 At what temperature do terpenes break down?

 Every terpene breaks down at a different temperature: Some smaller terpenes will start breaking down at 21°C (70°F) and others may begin to break down at 37°C (100°F).

 Boiling temperatures of terpenes also vary, but generally they start boiling at 155°C (311°F).
 For example, myrcene boils at 166°C (330°F).

 What are the proven health benefits of terpenes?

 Some terpenes are very effective in relieving stress, others are great when you need to relax, and some are awesome for boosting focus.
 There are many options here, as you’ll have a chance to see in the next few minutes.

 Take myrcene, one of the most abundant terpenes in cannabis, which is responsible for inducing sleep.
 Or limonene, the citrusy messenger in charge for making us feel uplifted after smoking a joint.